 Scarcity of software developers with the needed tech stack

-The first challenge you may face during the software developer hiring process is the limited number of coders with the required skills.
-This is especially true of tech companies who work with rare technologies such as cloud security.
+The first challenge you may face during the hiring process is the limited number of coders with the required skills — one of the main reasons for the growing software engineer unemployment rate.
+This is especially true of tech companies that work with rare technologies such as cloud security.
 The average time to recruit software engineers who have cloud security skills is 96 days, which is more than two times more compared to Glassdoor research, where 40 days is the optimal amount of time to hire a software engineer.

 The salary question

-Salary is a cutting issue to be discussed during the interviewing stage.
+Salary is a cutting issue to be discussed during the primary stages of a lifecycle recruitment process.
 The point is that postponing this conversation or ambiguous answers raise the chances that a candidate opts for another offer.
 You could be the most loyal employer in the world, but without offering competitive wages and being transparent on this topic a candidate might source for better options.